-(3) Both contestants shall wear the same size gloves.
+(3) Both contestants shall wear the same size gloves of the same weight.

 (4) Each contestant's gloves shall be inspected and approved by the inspector, referee, or department representative prior to starting the bout.

 (5) Amateur contestants may use a mitt-style glove.